danshumaker/homebrew-denver/README.md

 #### Dry-run Mode (safe preview)

-You can simulate the entire installation without touching your system:
+You can simulate the entire installation without touching your system.
+Dry-run prints each command instead of executing it

 ```bash
 /bin/bash install.sh --dry-run